aiven/devportal/CONTRIBUTING.rst

 Advice on marking up elements correctly can be found in the `README <README.rst>`_.

-Other useful tips and tricks for working with Sphinx and reStructuredText can be found in `SPHINX-TIPS <SPHINX-TIPS.rst>`_
+Other useful tips and tricks for working with Sphinx and reStructuredText can be found in the :doc:`documentation section <docs/documentation/index>`.

 Further reading